 Prized prospect Jarred Kelenic starts his return.
-Is it in time to make push to play in left field for Mariners?
+Is it in time to make a push to play in left field for Mariners?

 The Mariners had a meeting with the medical staff, Servais and general manager Jerry Dipoto to implement a plan for getting Kelenic back into games.

-Asked if he was giving a date when that will happen, Kelenic replied, “yeah” with a shake of his head.
+Asked if he was given a date when that will happen, Kelenic replied, “yeah” with a shake of his head.

 So the return date isn’t quite as soon as you think it should be?

-Kelenic gave a smirk and said, “no comment.”
+Kelenic gave a smirk and said, “No comment.”

 Sometimes that can say more than an actual answer.
 But Kelenic wisely did not want to voice any complaints on the record about the situation.
-He certainly knew better than accusing the Mariners of slow-playing his injury so they have an excuse to not put him on the opening day roster.
+He certainly knew better than accusing the Mariners of slow-playing his injury so they have an excuse to not put him on the opening-day roster.

-The Mariners played their 14th game of spring training on Sunday — the halfway point of the Cactus League season.
+The Mariners played their 14th game of spring training Sunday — the halfway point of the Cactus League season.
 Even if Kelenic was allowed to return to game action by Thursday or Friday, it would leave about 10 games for him to try and make a late push for the roster.
-But it’s also unlikely that the Mariners would allow him to play every day, not wanting to re-aggravate the leg injury and also needing game reps for other players.
+But it’s also unlikely the Mariners would allow him to play every day, not wanting to re-aggravate the leg injury and also needing game reps for other players.

 This is just another chapter in the continuous push and pull between the Mariners’ front office and their prized outfield prospect on his Major League debut.
 It’s been palpable since a few days before the shortened 2020 regular season was slated to begin.
 According to Kelenic’s agent Brodie Scoffield, Kelenic met with Servais, Dipoto and other staff members.
 He was told he wasn’t making the 2020 team despite dominating during summer camp and that he wouldn’t be called up from the alternate training site under any circumstance.